SomeWeekendReading/someweekendreading.github.io/_posts/2021-03-17-azox-vaccine-thrombo.md

 - __PE:__ pulmonary thrombolism, when a DVT embolism is "thrown" and blocks finer vessels in the lung (very serious, as in sudden death).
-- __CSVT:__ cerebral sinus vein thrombosis, a subtype of VTE, like PE, but when a clot is thrown into the brain (somewhat rare).
+- __CSVT:__ cerebral sinus vein thrombosis, a subtype of VTE, like PE, but when a clot is thrown into the brain (somewhat rare, very bad news when it happens).
-- __ATE:__ somewhat rarer case where a thrombus forms in an artery.
+- __ATE:__ somewhat rarer case where a thrombus forms in an artery (doesn't seem to be the case here).

 So we're worrying about some observations of VTE (either DVT or PE) in some recent recipients of the AZ/OX vaccine.